 Dear Parishioners and Friends,

-The last of the seven daily habits for faithful Catholics is the examination of conscience.
+The last of the seven daily habits for faithful Catholics is

 In Christ,